Creating Organic, Hand-Drawn Rectangles in Processing & p5.js

 Rectangle with four hand-drawn lines.

 I said before 'It may bring us a way of expression like the undercoating of existing artwork'.
-I do not mean that it's for imitating the masterpiece.
-I want to add some flavor to my creative coding artwork.
+My goal isn't to imitate the old masters, but to find a unique "digital-organic" expression.
+By seeking out these small imperfections, we can add a layer of flavor and soul to our code-driven artwork.

 Example artwork